• lb

 Dancing

-Balls als popular entertainment in Minett, Luxembourg
+Balls as popular entertainment in Minett, Luxembourg

 Dancings, Zeltfester, Discos… Have you danced through the night or played in a band in the Minett?
 Share your memories and contribute to Luxembourg’s cultural history!
 The Dancing project examines balls as popular entertainment in the Minett in the second half of the 20th century.
 It traces the evolution of practices and cultures around popular dance and music, against the backdrop of ordinary daily life in the Luxembourg industrial region.